 What to do in the garden in September

-September is the start of autumn, and we can see the garden slowing down.
-Some herbaceous perennials and annuals have finished for the summer, others such as roses, sweet peas may keep on flowering.
+September marks the start of autumn, and we can see the garden beginning to slow down.
+Some herbaceous perennials and annuals have finished for the summer, others, such as roses and sweet peas, may keep on flowering.
 Exactly what is flowering and when depends on the sort of spring and summer we have enjoyed, but there is plenty of late colour in the garden.

 Time to trim Lavender